Qouve/IncQol/README.md

 The log is just to there to find out where something went wrong.
 When you find bugs or your game crashes I need the .log and if you know how to reproduce the bug/crash.

-The addon doesn't need to be updated after every patch(just like arcDPS), when something is not working either the addon will tell you in the options window and the addon won't do anything.
+The addon doesn't need to be updated after every patch(just like arcDPS), when something is not working the addon will tell you in the options window and the addon won't do anything.

 If you have ideas for more quality of life improvements, just tell me and I will look at it.